mwilsnd/SkyrimSE-SmoothCam/README.md

 * True Directional Movement

 ## Runtime Requirements
-SmoothCam requires SKSE64 and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444) (For SSE, not AE).
+SmoothCam requires SKSE64 and [Address Library](https://www.nexusmods.com/skyrimspecialedition/mods/32444).
 If you wish to use the MCM esp, SkyUI is also required. **SmoothCam only officially supports Skyrim Special Edition runtimes 1.5.97 and 1.6.318(anniversary edition)**, other versions are not tested for full functionality and are unsupported.

 ## Installing
 If using one of the pre-compiled releases, use a mod manager and follow the prompts to select the DLL and plugin types you want.
 If doing a manual install, install either the SSE or AE version of the DLL and the contents of the `ExtraData` folder to `Data/SKSE/Plugins`.
 Copy the pex script to `Data/Scripts` and copy either the esp or esl variant of the plugin into `Data`.